pranavgawaii/portfolio/README.md

 # Pranav Gawai – Portfolio

 A minimal, modern, and dark-themed personal portfolio website built with React, Vite, and Tailwind CSS.
-This portfolio showcases my education, experience, projects, and skills in a clean, responsive interface.
+This portfolio showcases my education, experience, projects, and skills in a clean, responsive interface